Pearls of wisdom from charity digital old timers who've been there and done it.

 Hindsight is a wonderful thing.
 It’s precious as a pearl.
-So last year Comic the Tech for Good Hub asked six services the programme funded what hindsight advice they would give charities wanting to build digital services for the first time.
+So in 2018 the Tech for Good Hub asked six services the Tech for Good programme funded what hindsight advice they would give charities wanting to build digital services for the first time.

 All six had been successful.
 They were demonstrating impact after their grant ended.
 So they had some experience to speak from.
 Here’s what they wanted to speak about to the young ‘uns: